Natzsmart/QRCREATE/README.md

     User: Authenticated

 - Full access to the platform
-- Allow setting on what should happen when qr is scanned - give at least 2 options
+- Allow setting on what should happen when qr is scanned
-- Allow user to download (allow png, jped and pdf download format), or share code by email or social media
 - Allow user save data and come back to it.

-## Project Requirements:
-In this project.
-You must complete this before moving to the next phase.

-You are expected to do the following:

-- Documentation
-- Design Sketch
-- GitHub Repo with read.me content
-- Data Schema
-- mood boards

 ## Documentation

 [Documentation](https://docs.google.com/document/d/1Hi_cCW9T99a0ZnNAjc6pdE0AgVCQjYGBIjjTbnJNUfc/)

-## #team-QrCreate
+## Authors
+- Iniobong Effiong
+- Abdulkarim Ibrahim Aminu